Cart

 One of the most straightforward ways to save on a Nolah mattress is to shop during seasonal sales events.
 Nolah frequently offers promotions around major holidays like Memorial Day, Labor Day, and Black Friday.
 In the past, they’ve run deals like their MLK Day Sale, which offered a generous 35% off all mattresses and accessories.
 Keeping an eye out for these events can lead to significant savings.
 If you’re not in a rush, it’s often worth waiting for one of these promotional periods to roll around.
 It’s a simple strategy that can save you hundreds of dollars on your new bed.

-Save More with Bedding Bundles
+How to Save More with Bedding Bundles

 Another smart way to maximize your savings is by bundling your purchase.
 Instead of just buying a mattress, consider getting it as part of a package with other essentials.
 The Nolah Original, for example, is a fantastic mattress known for its supportive AirFoam that contours to your body without trapping heat.
 When you pair it with quality pillows or a new mattress protector, you often get a better overall price than if you bought each item separately.
 This approach not only saves you money but also ensures your entire sleep setup is upgraded at once, giving you everything you need for a perfect night's rest.